Polirecyliente/SGConocimiento/Programming/B01_C/01_Language_basics.md

 ## Logical operators

+There are several logical operators for different logical operations.

+### Logical AND operator

 The logical AND operator is `&&`.
 It's used to check if two boolean values are both true, so that the value one AND the value two are true.

 ``` {.C .syntax}